 This situation explains why many visas and permits in Spain require you to contract private health insurance.
 As an expat in Spain, if you are not working, you must demonstrate that you won’t cost a lot of money to the Spanish government if an accident happens.
-That is why you must contract an insurance.
+That is why you must get an insurance.

 Which are the specific immigration situations in which you are required to get a private health insurance contract?